msemenistyi/grunt-grep/README.md

 ending pattern for multi-line support. (comment should be `//@grep not_important:e`)

 **denotation** `Type: String` *default* **@grep**
 string which tells grep if he should look at this line.
 Value could be '' so that each line is looped throw by grep.
+**Warning** denotation only works for known file types. for others grep will just look for pattern passed.

 **fileOverride** `Type: Boolean` *default* **false**
 if **grep** finds out that dest file exists, it file remove it first.

 **removeDenotationComments** `Type: Boolean` *default* **true**
 tells if all the denotation comments (*//@grep* as a default one) should be removed

+**exclude** `Type: Boolean` *default* **false*
+determines if we should delete line with pattern (for false) or all others @grep lines (for true)

 **isDestAFile** `Type: Boolean` *default* **false**
 when specifying a dest looking like a folder (simply without '.' in name or '/' in the end), **grep** assumes that it's a folder.
 Though